Skip to Content

 How can I tell if I have yellow jackets or bees?

-Yellow jackets have smooth, bright yellow-and-black bodies and a narrow waist, while honey bees appear fuzzier and more golden-brown.
-Yellow jackets are also more likely to be found around human food, trash, and ground or structural nests.
+Yellow jackets have smooth, bright yellow-and-black bodies and a narrow waist.
+Honey bees appear fuzzier and more golden-brown.
+Yellow jackets are also more likely to show up around human food, trash, and ground/structural nests.

 Can yellow jackets sting more than once?

 Yes.
-Yellow jackets have a smooth stinger and can sting multiple times.
-This is one reason they are considered more dangerous than many other stinging insects when nests are disturbed.
+Yellow jackets can sting multiple times, which is one reason they’re considered high-risk when nests are disturbed.

 Is it safe to spray a yellow jacket nest on my own?

-DIY treatments carry a high risk of provoking a defensive swarm, especially with large nests.
-In most cases — particularly near structures, doors, or play areas — professional nest removal is the safest option.
+DIY treatments can provoke defensive swarming, especially with large nests.
+In most cases—particularly near structures, doors, or play areas—professional nest treatment/removal is the safest option.

 When should I call a professional?